 How to Serve Cabernet Sauvignon?

-Like all other dry, full-bodied red wines, Cabernet Sauvignon is best enjoyed at room temperature, around 16°C (61°F).
+Like all other dry, full-bodied red wines, Cabernet Sauvignon is best enjoyed at a cool room temperature, around 16°C (61°F).
 Although the most refined wines made with Cabernet Sauvignon can be enjoyed after several decades, most mid-tier and young Cabernets are best enjoyed between 3-5 years from vintage.